kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lab_Writing_Basic_SELECT_Statements_Answers.md

 # Lab Answers: Writing Basic SELECT Statements

+## 📚 **Beginner's Guide to SELECT Statements**

+Welcome to Module 3!
+In this lab, you'll learn the foundation of SQL querying - the SELECT statement.
+We'll start with the simplest queries and gradually build your skills.

+### 🎯 **Learning Objectives**
+By the end of this lab, you will be able to:
+1. Write basic SELECT statements to retrieve data
+2. Select specific columns instead of all columns
+3. Create calculated columns with expressions
+4. Use string, date, and numeric functions
+5. Understand when and how to use DISTINCT

+---

 ## Exercise 1: Simple SELECT Statements - Answers

 ### Task 1.1: Basic SELECT Operations - Answers